 Clarendon scholar, Jardine scholar

-Before joining the NDORMS, I was awarded a Statistical Programming Training Fellowship (2018-2019) based on the Big Data Institute of the University of Oxford.
-My work concentrated on developing well-structured and documented statistical analysis codes (mainly in SAS and R) that serves as a model for further work.
+Before joining the NDORMS, I was awarded a Statistical Programming Training Fellowship (2018-2019) in the Clinical Trial Service Unit and Epidemiological Studies Unit (CTSU) based on the Big Data Institute of the University of Oxford.
+I obtained on-the-job training on developing well-structured and documented statistical analysis codes (mainly in SAS and R) that serve as a model for further work.
 During that time, I was involved in the project of using UK-Biobank MRI imaging data to investigate the effects of smoking on the human brain.

 I studied preventive medicine at Shandong University (2015) and completed an MSc in Epidemiology and Biostatistics at Peking University (2018) in China.